openvinotoolkit/openvino_notebooks/recipes/cv_explainability/README.md

 ### Running the Application

 You can run the [Computer Vision Data Quality and Explainability Kit.ipynb](Computer Vision Data Quality and Explainability Kit.ipynb) to learn more about the inference process.
-This notebook contains detailed instructions to run the CV Explainability application, load and analyze a short section of data with data quality metrics leveraging content from [datumaro]'s tutorials(https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/11_validate.ipynb), and generating saliency maps with a OpenVINO YOLOv8 model using Ultralytics.
+This notebook contains detailed instructions to run the CV Explainability application, load and analyze a short section of data with data quality metrics, and generate saliency maps with a OpenVINO YOLOv8 model using Ultralytics.
+For the data quality metrics generation, we leverage the  open-source toolkit datumaro, including specifically the tutorial [here](https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/11_validate.ipynb).
+This edge AI reference kit focuses on a specific digital transportation use case, with an analysis of only a few data quality metrics - please visit the [Datumaro tutorials](https://github.com/openvinotoolkit/datumaro/tree/develop/notebooks) for resources on how to perform advanced data exploration, and explore and remediate more types of data quality issues.

 ## Benchmarking the Model with OpenVINO's `benchmark_app`